Charl1980/meet/README.md

 #### Scenario 2: User can change the number of events they want to see

-	Given the user has opened the app
-	When the number of events is defined
+	Given the list of elements has been loaded and the user did not specify a number of events he wants to see When the user specified a number
-	Then the defined number of events will be displayed
+  Then the maximum of events listed should be the specified number

 ### Feature 4: Use the app when offline
 As a user,